Federal aid during the COVID-19 pandemic in Canada: CERB (March – September 2020)

 Within one week of the CERB program's launch in April 2020, nearly 3.5 million Canadians applied for this benefit; this grew to 7.12 million by April 24.
 On April 15, eligibility for CERB was expanded to include seasonal workers, persons who had exhausted their Employment Insurance (EI) regular or sickness benefits, and those who have returned to work but still earn less than CA$1,000 per month due to reduced hours or lower demand.

 Employment minister Carla Qualtrough announced on July 31, 2020 that the CERB would be wound down following a final extension of one month.
 CERB recipients who are still unemployed will be transitioned to the regular EI system and those who do not qualify for EI will be transitioned into one of three new recovery benefit programs.
 CERB was ended on September 26, 2020, and a revamped EI program was implemented.
 Approximately 8.9 million Canadians applied for CERB by its end date.
+In 2022 the Auditor General of Canada, Karen Hogan, conducted a review into the CERB fund and concluded that "the federal government effectively delivered emergency COVID-19 benefits during the pandemic" but that "deciding to not front-end verification resulted in $4.6 billion in overpayments to ineligible individuals."
+There are reports of mismanagement, fraud and a number of scams related to CERB.

 CERB repayment

 In late 2020, the CRA sent out 441,000 letters asking for full or partial repayment of the CERB to Canadians, due to ineligibility.
-These individuals were urged to repay the benefit by December 31, 2020 to avoid tax issues.
+These individuals were urged to repay the benefit by December 31, 2020, to avoid tax issues.
 Confusion on eligibility arose from language used to describe who could receive the CERB with the requirement being $5,000 in net income vs. $5,000 gross income.
 The CRA later admitted the semantics were 'unclear'.